Tom Ramstack is a Washington, D.C. lawyer, journalist, author, foreign language translator and owner of The Legal Forum.

-No Escape for International Corporations
+There's No Escape for International Corporate Fraud

 U.S. Attorney General Jeff Sessions said during a speech shortly after taking office in 2017 that the Justice Department would continue to prosecute corporate fraud.
 He added that one area where this is critical is enforcement of the Foreign Corrupt Practices Act.

 The Act is a 1977 federal law designed to enforce transparency in corporate reports to the Securities and Exchange Commission and to combat bribery of foreign officials.
+In recent years, it has provided a growing source of document reviews, sometimes ordered by judges before major trials.

 The reviews typically consist of assigning attorneys to read emails, contracts, financial statements and other internal documents of an organization and to flag any information hinting at criminal or civil wrongdoing using specialized software.

-Sessions said the Justice Department would look favorably on corporations that comply with government regulations, cooperate during investigations, disclose any deviations from compliance and try to resolve problems.
+Sessions said the Justice Department would look favorably on corporations that comply with government regulations, cooperate during investigations, disclose any deviations from compliance, and try to resolve problems.

 The Foreign Corrupt Practices Act is the primary legislation the Justice Department uses as the standard to determine an international corporation’s compliance.
 The document reviews often use attorneys who speak foreign languages.

-Recent FCPA and Justice Department Events
+FCPA and Justice Department Events

 He said Walmart de Mexico officials bribed government officials to obtain construction permits for their retail outlets.
 He also said the bribes became known to U.S. Walmart executives after an internal investigation but that they “hushed up” the allegations.